barryclark/jekyll-now/Real-Estate-Photography.md

 * For more of my photos, check out my [**Landscape Photography blog post**](https://murdockfpv.github.io/First-6-Months-As-A-Drone-Pilot/)

-> I am a carpenter, and the photos on this page are from a ten minute flight session while I was on my lunch break.
-These photos are of the only real estate property where I've been given permission to fly and capture photos and keep them in my portfolio, and I only had ten minues to fly.
+>  am a carpenter, and the photos on this page are from a ten minute flight session while I was on my lunch break.
 Let me use all 3 batteries (90 minutes) on my drone at your location, and I can get excellent photos of your property!
 Thank you.

 * If you have reached this page, you have heard of me through word of mouth and therefore you already have my contact information.
 Please text me or call and leave a message, to begin arranging my services. _**Thank you for your interest.**_